user@portfolio

 Background:

-└── trend_monitor (Gemini Flash Free) — monitors RSS feeds, flags content opportunities
+└── trend_monitor (gemini-3-flash-preview) — monitors RSS feeds, flags content opportunities

 This pipeline runs in sequence for each content piece.
 Parallelism is used for the research phase when multiple angles are being investigated simultaneously.